 In a small saucepan, combine 1 cup of honey with 1 teaspoon of lemon juice over low heat.
 Heat for a few minutes until the honey becomes runny.

-While waiting, transfer the warm pieces of fried dough to a very large mixing bowl.
+While waiting, transfer the warm pieces of fried dough to a large mixing bowl.

 Pour the hot honey glaze over the struffoli.
 With a rubber spatula or wooden spoon, combine gently until well coated.